EVEShipFit/data/README.md

   - `-25`: `capacitorPeakDelta` - delta between peak recharge and usage (in GJ/s).
   - `-26`: `capacitorPeakDeltaPercentage` - delta between peak recharge and usage in percentage against peak recharge.
   - `-27`: `capacitorDepletesIn` - if capacitor is unstable, amount of seconds till the capacitor is drained.
+  - `-28`: `damageWithoutReloadDps` - the total DPS without reloading.
+  - `-29`: `damageWithReloadDps` - the total DPS with reloading.
+  - `-30`: `damageAlphaHp` - the damage done when all guns shoot at once.